llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 Therefore, one has to be careful when generalizing our findings to other subject systems and environment changes"

-Q4 :
+Q-D :
-Indeed a trasnfer-learning technique based on source selection to test on the different input goups or profiles shown in RQ1, that can solve the input sensivitity problem.
+Indeed a trasnfer-learning technique based on source selection to test on the different input goups or profiles shown in RQ-A, that can solve the input sensivitity problem.
 Yes

 ### Paper 50